Nausea can be a side effect of the following breast cancer treatments:

 Nausea also can be caused by many of the pain medications you may be taking along with your breast cancer treatment, including naproxen sodium (one brand name: Aleve), Orudis (chemical name: ketoprofen), Indocin (chemical name: indomethacin), Relafen (chemical name: nabumetone), oxycodone (one brand name: OxyContin), Duragesic (chemical name: fentanyl), morphine, Dolophine (chemical name: methadone), codeine, hydrocodone (one brand name: Vicodin), Dilaudid (chemical name: hydromorphone), and Demerol (chemical name: meperidine).

-Learn more on our Eating When You Have Nausea and Vomiting page.
+Learn more on at Eating When You Have Nausea and Vomiting.

 — Last updated on March 30, 2022, 5:02 PM